ooni/explorer/CODE_OF_CONDUCT.md

 0. Summary: Don't be a jerk.
 Be awesome instead.

-The Tor community should be a good place where people are glad to be.
+The OONI community should be a good place where people are glad to be.

   DO: Be kind, thoughtful, and considerate.